Invoiced/api/source/includes/_estimates.md

 emailRecipients[0].email = "client@example.com";

 emailRequest.to = emailRecipients;
-emailRequest.subject = "New Credit Note from Dunder Mifflin, Inc.: CN-0016";
+emailRequest.subject = "New Estimate from Dunder Mifflin, Inc.: EST-0016";
-emailRequest.message = "Dear Client, a new credite note for $51.15 has been created on your account.
+emailRequest.message = "Dear Client, a new estimate for $51.15 has been created on your account.
 Thank you!";

-Email[] emails = creditNote.send(emailRequest);
+Email[] emails = estimate.send(emailRequest);
 ```

 > The above command returns JSON structured like this: